lucasew/succless-android/archetypes/app/index.md

 ---
 title: "{{ replace .Name "-" " " | title }}"
+icon: # required: icon of the app, if there is no stable provider you can put the icon alongside the markdown file
 draft: false
 package_id: # required: the package id like com.whatsapp for whatsapp
 playstore: # optional: link to the play store